ChrisZhu2050/chriszhu2050.github.io/index.md

         graph LR
             A[a b c d b c d] --> B["`a **X** d **X** d`"] --> C["`a **Y**`"]
       ```
-      > Above letters are sampled for illustrating, actually in they're maybe unicode bytes.
+      > Above letters are sampled for illustrating, they're maybe unicode bytes.
-      "a bcd" are the final 2 tokens, and "bcd" may be added to the vocabulary.
+      "a bcd" are the final 2 tokens, and "bcd" will be added to the vocabulary with token id.
     - BBPE ([Byte-level BPE](https://arxiv.org/abs/1909.03341))
       ```mermaid
         graph LR